1. Compare Prices Across Every Brand (This is the #1 Hack)

 The sweet spot is shoulder season:

-- March to May (autumn) — still warm, fewer crowds, prices drop sharply after Easter
+- March to May (autumn) — still warm, fewer crowds, prices drop sharply after Easter.
+The East Coast is still beautiful, the Great Ocean Road is quieter, and outback temperatures become comfortable.

-- September to November (spring) — wildflowers in WA, perfect temperatures in QLD, whale watching in NSW
+- September to November (spring) — wildflowers in WA (the world's largest wildflower display), perfect temperatures in QLD, whale watching season in NSW and QLD, and the start of whale shark season at Ningaloo Reef.

 Pro tip: If you must travel in peak season, book at least 3–6 months ahead.
-Early-bird pricing can save 15–20% compared to last-minute bookings when availability is low.
+Early-bird pricing can save 15–20% compared to last-minute bookings when availability is low and prices spike.

 4. Snap Up Relocation Deals ($1/Day or Even Free)